Mineral Resource Estimation | Training course

 This course is aimed at geologists, engineers and other practioneers seeking a sound theoretical and practical knowledge of mining geostatistics.

-- An overview of Mineral Resource Estimation procedures
+- Overview of Mineral Resource Estimation procedures.

 - The key advantage of integrating geostatistics: why use it?

-- Variogram models
+- Variogram modeling.

-- Kriging in practice including Kriging Neighborhood Analysis (KNA) and cross-validation
+- Kriging in practice including Kriging Neighborhood Analysis (KNA) and cross-validation.

-- In situ resource estimation
+- In situ resource estimation.